 Training and testing of the Tumor Detection model in PAI was performed using the data from the 2020 BraTS Challenge containing 369 samples.
 Each sample consists of four MR images (native T1, post-Gd-contrast T1-weighted, T2 FLAIR, T2-weighted) and one image containing three reference segments as label numbers.

-The MRI Tumor Detection architecture is a modified version of the convolutional neural network U-Net:
+The Multichannel Segmentation architecture is a modified version of the convolutional neural network U-Net:

 Bakas, Spyridon & Reyes Jan.
 (2019).
 Identifying the Best Machine Learning Algorithms for Brain Tumor Segmentation, Progression Assessment, and Overall Survival Prediction in the BRATS Challenge.